AI Better Than ID by 2030

 ID doctors, your days are numbered.
 There is nothing AI can’t do that I could as an ID physician, and there is a lot it can do much better.

 All the more reasons to focus on Financial Independence.
 Instead of FU money, you will need insurance to give you time to adapt when AI takes your job.
-As it steals RVUs, physicians must find new ways to provide value in a world where cognitive skills are no longer enough.
+Physicians must find new ways to provide value in a world where cognitive skills are no longer enough.